byui-cit-internship/VmProjectBFF/vmProjectBackend/README.md

 1. dotnet ef migrations add InitialCreate
 2. dotnet ef database update

+NOTE:
-To scafold a new controller:(creates a new controller for you withour you having to type everything)
+To scafold a new controller:(creates a new controller for you without you having to type everything):
 1. dotnet aspnet-codegenerator controller -name [Nameofmodel]Controller -async -api -m [nameofModel] -dc VmContext -outDir Controllers

 To Drop a database: